asamuzaK/url2clipboard/README.md

 # Copy URL To Clipboard

 Extension for Gecko based browsers and Blink based browsers.
-Copy document URL / link URL to clipboard as HTML, Markdown, Text etc.
+Copy document URL / link URL to clipboard as HTML, Markdown, BBCode, Text.

-* Copy to clipboard can be executed from the tool button, context menu, or keyboard shortcut (Alt+Shift+C).
-* Right click (Shift+F10 etc.) on a link (anchor element), select either `Copy Page URL` or `Copy Link URL`, and choose the format to copy.
-  If clicked element is not a link, only `Copy Page URL` appears.
+* When copying the URL of the page, right-click anywhere on the page and open the context menu, then select the format to copy.
+* When you right-click on the link (anchor element), you can copy the URL of the link.
-* If you select some text before right click, that text will be used for the content of the link.
+* If you select some text before right-click, that selected text will be used for the content of the link.
 * You can edit content text when copying.
+* Copy to clipboard can be executed from the context menu, the tool button, or keyboard shortcut (Alt+Shift+C).

 NOTE: Currently, enabled only on (X)HTML / XML documents.